 '''

-docker exec -it <container> <command>

-For example,

 docker exec -it engine-container bash

 '''

 NOTE: To run the Identity Vault utilities such as ndstrace or ndsrepair, log in to the container as a non-root user called as nds.
 These utilities cannot be run if you are logged in as a root user.
 To log in to the container as a nds user, run the docker exec -it engine-container su nds command.